-To apply for a Say Yes Syracuse scholarship, students must complete the following steps:
+To apply for a Say Yes Syracuse scholarship, you must complete the following steps:

 1. Enroll as a Full-time student at a Say Yes partner college.

-Say Yes students must apply and be admitted to a Say Yes partner college to be considered for a Say Yes Scholarship.
-Say Yes students must attend the college full-time (a minimum of 12 credit hours per semester unless otherwise indicated by the college or university) to be eligible for a Say Yes Scholarship.
-It is important that students work closely with their high school guidance counselor to ensure that they have taken appropriate courses, standardized tests (SATs and ACTs), and meet all college admission requirements and deadlines.
+You must apply and be admitted to a Say Yes partner college to be considered for a Say Yes Scholarship.
+You must attend the college full-time (a minimum of 12 credit hours per semester unless otherwise indicated by the college or university) to be eligible for a Say Yes Scholarship.
+It is important that you work closely with your high school guidance counselor to ensure that you have taken appropriate courses, standardized tests (SATs and ACTs), and meet all college admission requirements and deadlines.

 Check out our College Partner Map here.